purplesyringa/site/blog/rusts-v0-mangling-scheme-in-a-nutshell/index.md

 Unlike `base64`, Punycode keeps the ASCII portion of the string readable (`mnchen` in the previous example) and only encodes the non-ASCII subsequence.
 This improves human readability of mangled symbols.
 Punycode is also highly optimized for space.

-### Base-58
+### Base-62

-Most integers (`const` generic parameters, array sizes, crate IDs, etc.) are encoded in base-58 for compactness.
-As an exception, identifiers are prefixed with their length in base 10: since identifiers can't start with decimal digits, this saves a byte by avoiding a separator.
+Most integers (`const` generic parameters, array sizes, crate IDs, etc.) are encoded in base-62 for compactness.
+As an exception, bytes of `const` values are encoded in hex for stream parsing, and identifiers are prefixed with their length in base 10: since identifiers can't start with decimal digits, this saves a byte by avoiding a separator.

 ### Backrefs